SPECIFIC REVEGETATION DESIGN PRINCIPLES

 Permanent vs. temporary fencing

-• Permanent: uses strainer posts driven into or cemented in the ground plus wires or mesh.
+- Permanent: uses strainer posts driven into or cemented in the ground plus wires or mesh. .
+It should be stock-proof without electricity.

-• Temporary: is often electric and relies on electricity to keep animals out.
+- Temporary: often relies on electricity to keep animals out.

 Other considerations